RobinClaesson/TextShare/README.md

 # Text Share
-Programs to store and share text with rest API.
+Text share is a collection of programs and scripts to store and share text with rest API.
-Use cases: share text as a team, send text between ios and pc, repository of text
+It can be used to store share text between devices on different platforms and ecosystems, such as Windows and iOS.

 ## Text Share Server
 Host a server for Text Share that will store text with Ids.
 Can be configured to use either HTTP, HTTPS, or both.
 Also provides a web interface to show stored texts with an option to enable [Swagger UI](https://swagger.io/tools/swagger-ui/) to access API in the interface.